wiseman/mavelous/README.md

 Mavelous
 ========

-Mavelous is a ground control station (GCS) for drones/UAVs/micro air vehicles that runs in a web browser.
+Mavelous is a browser-based ground control station (GCS) for drones/UAVs/micro air vehicles.

 Mavelous can be used with any vehicle that speaks the [MAVLink protocol](http://qgroundcontrol.org/mavlink/start).
 It has been